PixelsCamp/hackathon/v3.0/bit_empowering-the-phigital-customer.md

 Online support: WhatsApp number to be disclosed on March 21st

 Local support: reach any of our Sonae MC staff or participants which are identified with a Sonae MC logo or visit our stand at the entrance of the pavilion

+Having doubts about a challenge or wanting to know more about BIT?
+Our members are available for whatever questions come up, through whatsapp: +351930511250.
+Ask away!